 - 1. We have applied to local operators (ISP, such as China Telecom, China Unicom, etc.) for broadband services. - 2.
-Preparation of related devices: - 1) Modem (This item is not required when connected directly to Ethernet). - 2) Hub or switch.

-- 3) The PC with Ethernet card and Internet Protocol (TCP/IP) installed. - 4) Power socket. - 3.
-Preparation of tools and cables: Phillips screwdriver, network cable.
+Preparation of related devices: - 1) Modem (This item is not required when connected directly to Ethernet). - 2) Hub or switch or wireless devices. - 3) The PC with Ethernet card and Internet Protocol (TCP/IP) installed. - 4) Power socket. - 3.
+Preparation of tools and cables: Network cables.